RahulKikkeriNagaraja/nfem/ColabIssue.md

 * *%matplotlib notebook* used for interactive plots does not work in Colab

 * If any changes are made, restart runtime and Run the previous cells again

+* *Tutorial files are updated for using them in Google Colab*